semantic-flow/sflo-dendron-notes/sflo.contributors.general-guidance.md

 ## Documentation

 - All specifications and design docs are in `sflo-dendron-notes/`
-- Check conversation logs in `sflow.conv.*` for context on design decisions if necessary, but beware of superseded info
+- Check conversation logs in `sflo.conv.*` for context on design decisions if necessary, but beware of superseded info

 ### Documentation First